ShreyaChak15/flow-prediction/README.md

 - PageRank
 - SGD
 All implemented on Spark clusters
-- Tensorflow and Web Workload are not tested in our project.
+- Tensorflow and Web Workload are not tested in our project, due to extremely long time taken by the Tensorflow dataset and also their different characteristics from jobs run on Spark clusters.

 ## Machine Learning models implemented:
 - Feed Forward Neural Networks